avi130/OPP-Ex2/README.md

 * Create directed weighted graph
 * Display the graph on graphic user interface
 * Run algorithms on the graph.
+* create a data structure that will save\load graph

  **Class Node contains:**